 NAFEMS is talking shop with Tony Abbey on a range of topics relevant to, and suggested by, the engineering analysis community.

-This session will see Tony look at topology optimization, and whether there is real substance behind the generative design buzzwords.
+This session saw Tony look at topology optimization, and whether there is real substance behind the generative design buzzwords.

 This series is available for free to the engineering analysis community, as part of NAFEMS' efforts to bring the community together online.